Michele-AnalytixDeva/Michele-AnalytixDeva/README.md

 Thanks for visiting my page!
 I was in traditional marketing for a while until I had to take some time off to take care of personal matters.
 Now, it's time for me to set my sights on another lofty goal by turning my hobby into a new career.

-I am currently studying to complete my Bachelor in Business Administration while learning data analysis on my own.
-I'm taking baby steps, and I'm here to supplement my courses work, practice and get my hands dirty with projects and other things I can do to help out wherever I can!
+I am currently studying to complete my Bachelor in Business Administration while learning data analytics on my own.
+I'm taking baby steps, and I'm here to supplement my course work, practice, and get my hands dirty with projects and other things I can do to help out wherever I can!
 With time, practice, and the help of this awesome community, I'm confident I can achieve my goals!

 ****
 #### Experience: